ncatlab/nlab-content/pages/8/5/4/3/3458/content.md

-This entry is on the book __Galois Theories__ by [[Francis Borceux]] and [[George Janelidze]].
+This entry is about the monograph

+* [[Francis Borceux]], [[George Janelidze]], __Galois Theories__, Cambridge Studies in Advanced Mathematics __72__, Cambridge University Press, 2001.

 +-- {: .query}
 (Initially it will be in the form of a book review.
 The initial version is an edited and adapted version of a review of the book by [[Tim Porter]] that appeared in Proceedings of the Edinburgh Mathematical Society (Series 2)  (2002), 45 : 761-762.
 When the entry has been influenced by other sources, please remove this box)
 =--

 The developments  that lead to this book are due to some deeply based analogies between some initially very different looking mathematical theories, one in algebra, another in topology.

 Galois originally developed the some of elements of what was to become Galois theory in an attempt to understand polynomial equations, continuing work of Abel and others.
 In modern language, working over a base field,  $K$, a field extension $K\subset L$ is a Galois extension when every element of $L$ is the root of a polynomial in $K[X]$, which factors  in $L[X]$ into linear factors and all of whose roots are simple.
-The group
-$Gal[L:K]$ of this extension is the group of field automorphisms of
-$L$ which fix all elements of $K$ and the classical Galois theorem asserts that when $L$, considered as a $K$-vector space, is finite dimensional, the subgroups $G\subseteq Gal[L:K]$ of the Galois group classify the intermediate field extensions $K\subseteq M\subseteq L$.
+The group $Gal[L:K]$ of this extension is the group of field automorphisms of $L$ which fix all elements of $K$ and the classical Galois theorem asserts that when $L$, considered as a $K$-vector space, is finite dimensional, the subgroups $G\subseteq Gal[L:K]$ of the Galois group classify the intermediate field extensions $K\subseteq M\subseteq L$.
 The themes to note in this classical theory are (i) splitting into simpler structures, (ii) groups of automorphisms and (iii) intermediate structures classified by subgroups.

 The second theory is that of [[covering space|covering spaces]] in topology.
 A covering map